Frequently Asked Questions

 The Australian Packaging Covenant (the Covenant) is a national regulatory framework under the National Environment Protection (Used Packaging Materials) Measure 2011 (NEPM) that sets out how governments and businesses across Australia share the responsibility for managing the environmental impacts of packaging.
 The Australian Packaging Covenant Organisation (APCO) is the entity in charge of managing and administering the Covenant.
 To find out more, click here.

+The Australasian Recycling Label (ARL) is an on-pack label that helps consumers in Australia and New Zealand recycle their packaging correctly.
 Packaging can be made up of a range of different components and materials, each requiring different disposal methods.
 Some items belong in the general waste bin, some can be recycled, while others require special instructions to be recycled.
 Some items belong in the general waste bin, some can be recycled, while others require consumers to follow special instructions in order to be recycled.
+The ARL provides all of this information in one easy evidence-based label, allowing consumers to confidently and accurately dispose of their packaging.

 To find out more about the ARL and the ARL program, click here.